outranker/css-practice/my-notes.md

 USE GOOD ICONS

-1. use a good icon pack, there are tons of free and paid icons packs. resources: phosphor icons, ionicons, icons8
+1. use a good icon pack, there are tons of free and paid icons packs. resources: phosphor icons, ionicons, icons8, heroicons
 2. use only one icon pack. don't mix icons from different icon packs
 3. use SVG icons or icon fonts becuase they scale indefinitely. don't use bitmap image formats ie jpg and png
 4. adjust to website personality. roundness, weight and filled/outlined depend on typography